ekamid/goodreads-scraper-api/README.md

 ## 👥 Who Made This?

 The Goodreads Scraper API was built during a caffeine-fueled coding sprint as part of the R&D project [Nearby Bookish](https://bookishnearby.com); a platform that connects local readers to share books, engage in discussions, and foster a sense of community around reading.
-When Goodreads shut down their API, one stubborn developer (hi 👋) decided to make a new way to fetch book data — by scraping it.
+Since Goodreads shut down their API, one overwhelmed developer (hi 👋) decided to make a new way to fetch book data — by scraping it.

 **Developer**: [Ebrahim Khalil](https://github.com/ekamid) (professional overthinker and sometimes pretends to be a book nerd)